Brian De Palma got the idea for Sisters, the film that put him on the map, after reading an article about a set of Russian Siamese twins.

 Danielle is tipsy and proceeds to change quickly into her nightgown.
 While looking out the window, Phillip sees Emil standing near the building.
 Danielle says he's always following her.

-Phillip pretends to leave by going back out and parking his car around the block.
-He then plans to come back through another entrance.
+Phillip pretends to leave by going out and parking his car around the block.
+He then comes back through another entrance.
 The ruse works and Emil drives away.

-Phillip makes love to Danielle on the sofa and they spend the entire night in the living room, although he is unaware of a huge, ghastly scar on the woman's leg.
+Phillip makes love to Danielle on the sofa and they spend the entire night in the living room.
+He is unaware of a huge, ghastly scar on the woman's leg.

-The next morning, Danielle wakes up in a cold sweat.
-She goes into the bathroom to take some pills and sets two more aside on the sink.
-She then visits someone in the bedroom.
+The following morning, Danielle wakes up in a cold sweat.
+She goes into the bathroom to take some pills and sets two more aside on the sink...and walks into the bedroom to visit someone.

 But Dominique is still angry and reminds her that the doctor separated them and put her in a hospital "full of lunatics."
 Danielle tells her not to ruin their birthday.
 The yelling wakes Phillip up and he can feel his back covered in scratches from the night before.
 He goes into the bathroom and accidentally knocks Danielle's pills into the sink while putting his shirt on.

 Danielle is in tears and tells Phillip that her sister always gets jealous anytime she has a man in her life.
-She says her twin sibling is visiting because its their birthday.
+She says her twin is staying there because it is their birthday.
 Phillip offers to leave but Danielle won't have it.
 She asks if he can do her a favor and refill her prescription from a drugstore.

 After picking up the medication, Phillip decides to stop by a bakery to buy a cake.
 Elaine (uncredited) and Louise (Olympia Dukakis), the two women behind the counter, are bemused at his request to write a birthday greeting for the two sisters.